nicokuehn-dci/stinkynotes/README.md

     Open a pull request.

-License
+📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to customize this README and add your own screenshots to showcase StinkyNotes!